paul-hammant/tbd/content/index.md

 It has been a lesser known branching model of choice since the mid-nineties, and considered tactically since the eighties.
 The largest of development organizations, like Google and Facebook practice it at scale.
-Google has millions of individual source files in a singe trunk branch of a repository that contains 86 terabytes of history.
+Google has millions of individual source files in a single trunk branch of a repository that contains 86 terabytes of history.
 We cover that advanced setup in [Monorepos](monorepos/).

 # References elsewhere